mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 Here we learn the basic ideas of Markov Decision Process (MDP) and look at a few examples using a popular Python MDP library.

+Let's start with defining a few terms you will need to know:

+- Sequential decision problem:
+- Observable:
+- Stochastic environment:
+- Bellman equation:
+-

 TBD

 TBD: use the excellent library https://github.com/sawcordwell/pymdptoolbox